 Here’s what we found-

-Everything NEEDS to be STERILE which is why plastic is prevalent and often single use.
+Everything needs to be sterile which is why plastic is prevalent and often single use.

 In the labs – plastics are sorted as trash, recycling, sharps and biohazards.
 There are no recycling bins for lab work.
+Paper and cardboard is recycled, but the plastics are tossed as biohazard.

 “You don’t let things accumulate, toss immediately”